 routes)?
-Yes No result in an increased threat to endangered animal species(along feeder road If answer to any of above questions is 'yes', mark VSP as having an impact on invasive plant species □ Has an impact □ No impact E8.
-Historical, archaec ological or cultural heritage site occur within or in vicinity of the areas designated by the government as archaeological Zone(AZ), Monument Zone(MZ) or Protected Zone(PZ)) or areas rees significance? □ Yes □ No could the sub-project alte es, consultation with local authorities, local knowledge and/or observations, r any historical, archaeological or cultural heritage site (pagodas, memorials cavation near same?
-Yes No If answer to any of above cultural heritage site: questions is 'yes', mark VSP as having an impact on historical, archaeological or □ Has an impact □ No impact E9.
-Loss of crops, fruit trees and household infrastructure t in the permanent or temporary loss of crops, fruit trees and household infraies, outside toilets and kitchens, etc)?
-Yes No If answer to any of above household infrastructure questions is 'yes', mark VSP as having an impact on crops, fruit trees and □ Has an impact □ No impact E10.
-Adverse impacts on natural habitats Will the sub-project have measures?
-Yes No adverse impacts on Natural Habitats that will not have acceptable mitigation If answer to any of above questions is 'yes', mark VSP as having an impact on natural habitats: □ Has an impact □ No impact E11.
-Solid or liquid wa este Will the sub-project gene rate solid or liquid wastes?
-Yes No ject include a plan for their adequate collection and disposal?
-Yes No questions is 'yes', mark VSP as generating solid or liquid waste: ☐ Has an impact □ No impact
+Yes No If answer to any of above questions is 'yes', mark VSP as having an impact on invasive plant species ☐ Has an impact ☐ No impact E8.
+Historical, archaeological or cultural heritage site Does the sub-project area occur within or in vicinity of the areas designated by the government as cultural heritage zones (Archaeological Zone(AZ), Monument Zone(MZ) or Protected Zone(PZ)) or areas of physical cultural resources significance? □ Yes □ No Based on available sources, consultation with local authorities, local knowledge and/or observations, could the sub-project alter any historical, archaeological or cultural heritage site (pagodas, memorials and graves) or require excavation near same?
+Yes No If answer to any of above questions is 'yes', mark VSP as having an impact on historical, archaeological or cultural heritage site: ☐ Has an impact ☐ No impact E9.
+Loss of crops, fruit trees and household infrastructure Will the sub-project result in the permanent or temporary loss of crops, fruit trees and household infrastructure (such as granaries, outside toilets and kitchens, etc)?
+YesNo If answer to any of above questions is 'yes', mark VSP as having an impact on crops, fruit trees and household infrastructure: ☐ Has an impact ☐ No impact E10.
+Adverse impacts on natural habitats Will the sub-project have adverse impacts on Natural Habitats that will not have acceptable mitigation measures according to OP 4.04 Natural Habitats?
+Yes No If answer to any of above questions is 'yes', mark VSP as having an impact on natural habitats: ☐ Has an impact ☐ No impact E11.
+Solid or liquid waste Will the sub-project generate solid or liquid wastes?
+Yes No If "Yes", does the sub-project include a plan for their adequate collection and disposal?
+Yes No If answer to any of above questions is 'yes', mark VSP as generating solid or liquid waste: ☐ Has an impact ☐ No impact

 If the answer to any of the above questions is 'yes', prepare an Environmental Management Plan that contains suitable mitigation measures Social screening S1.
 Resettlement and/or land acquisition Will land that is privately used for farming, residence, grazing or other purposes be permanently acquired or temporarily occupied by sub-project implementation?
-Yes No ➤ If the answer is 'yes', proceed to the guidance on land acquisition (voluntary donation or resettlement action plan, as appropriate) Will the sub project involve change of land use, such as new road alignment on farm land area?
-Yes No ➤ If the answer is 'yes', proceed to the guidance on land acquisition that have to submit to the land acquisition department which have the authority to provide the approval and permitted letter for the purpose of other usage from the farm land usage even though the farmers are willing to do land donation.
-S2.
+Yes No If the answer is 'yes', proceed to the guidance on land acquisition (voluntary donation or resettlement action plan, as appropriate) S2.
 Accessing sub-project benefits Will the following groups in the village have access to and benefit from the sub-project?
-Women: Yes No Youth groups: Yes No Ethnic groups: Yes No Religious minorities: Yes No Other groups (e.g. the poor, the elderly) Yes No For each group: if the answer is 'yes', specify how it will benefit, and if it is 'no', explain why they will not benefit.
+Women: Yes No Youth groups: Yes No Ethnic minorities: Yes No Religious minorities: Yes No Other groups (e.g. the poor, the elderly) Yes No For each group: if the answer is 'yes', specify how it will benefit, and if it is 'no', explain why they will not benefit.
 Will villagers be employed for the implementation of works?
-Yes No ightharpoonup If the answer is 'yes', $ ightharpoonup$ Part I, Block Grants to determine the daily wage
+Yes No ightharpoonup If the answer is 'yes', $ ightharpoonup$ Part I, Block Grants to determine the daily wage Name: Position: Head, Village Project Support